NayankumarKadhre/Hindi-Digit-Recognizer-App/README.md

 # Hindi-Digit-Recognizer-App

 The "Hindi Handwritten Digit Recognition" project is a web application that allows users to upload photos of hindi handwritten digits or draw hindi digits directly on a canvas.
-It leverages machine learning techniques to predict the corresponding digit from the uploaded or drawn image.
+It leverages a hybrid CNN-LSTM deep learning model to predict the corresponding digit from the uploaded or drawn image.

 ## Functionality: